Discontinue Registration as a Sex Offender in Colorado – CRS 16-22-113

 The time guidelines are not fixed, but depend on many different factors and circumstances.
 You must consult a lawyer experienced in dealing with petitions for deregistration, or more criminal charges could arise.
 Failure to Register as a Sex Offender can be considered a felony and adds more time to an already lengthy sentence of registration.

 Sex Offender Registration is complicated and difficult to understand, and people unfamiliar with the law can very easily make mistakes in trying to deregister.
-If you think you might be eligible to petition for Deregistration of a Sex Offender, be smart, and contact the experienced criminal defense attorneys at the O'Malley Law Office at 303-830-0880.
+If you think you might be eligible to petition for Deregistration of a Sex Offender, be smart, and contact the experienced criminal defense attorneys at Sawyer Legal Group at 303-830-0880.
 Together, we can protect your future.